mishanya/user_test/README.md

-Create database first

-Set config in config directory

-Execute migrations

 npm i

+create database in psql and update config file with your credentials

+run sequelize db:migrate

+run sequelize db:seed:all

-npm start
+npm run dev